johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 The requirements for the controller,

- - **To the game console**, Connect and control console by becoming a USB generic gamepad device.
+ - **To the game console**, connect and control console by becoming a USB generic gamepad device.
  - **Provide RS232 serial interface** that would accept two character pairs to set button and joystick states.

 ![Arduino Group Shot](./images/capacita_group.JPG)